aknjoroge/three.js-Projects/README.md

 You can include threejs through CDN in the html files

-Three.js Should run on a local server ex mamp, or install a live server Vs extention
+Three.js Should run on a local server ex mamp, or install a live server VsCode extention

 ---